tclahr/uac/README.md

 ### Process Listing (-p)
 Collect current process listing.

 ### Network (-n)
 Collect active network connections with related process information.

 ### User Accounts (-u)
-Collect information about user accounts and login activities.
+Collect user accounts information, login related files and activities.
+The list of files and directories that will be collected can be found in the ```conf/user_files.conf``` file.

 ### System (-y)
-Collect low level system information and kernel related details.
+Collect system information, system configuration files and kernel related details.
+The list of files and directories that will be collected can be found in the ```conf/system_files.conf``` file.

 ### Hardware (-w)
 Collect low level hardware information.

 ### Software (-s)
 Collect information about installed packages and software.

 ### Disk Volume and File System (-d)
-Collect information about disk volumes and file systems.
+Collect information about disks, volumes and file systems.

 ### Body File (-b)
 Extract information from files and directories using the ```stat``` tool to create a [body file](https://wiki.sleuthkit.org/index.php?title=Body_file).
 The body file is an intermediate file when creating a timeline of file activity.
 It is a pipe ("|") delimited text file that contains one line for each file.
 The [mactime](https://wiki.sleuthkit.org/index.php?title=Mactime) tool can be used to read this file and sorts the contents.

 ### Logs (-l)
 Collect log files and directories.
 The list of files and directories that will be collected can be found in the ```conf/logs.conf``` file.

-### System Files (-f)
+### Misc Files (-f)
 Collect system wide configuration files and directories.
-The list of files and directories that will be collected can be found in the ```conf/system_files.conf``` file.
+The list of files and directories that will be collected can be found in the ```conf/misc_files.conf``` file.

 ### Hash Running Processes (-r)
 Collect current process listing with hash (MD5) values.